 What do you use for a top coat?

 Colorwheel has tried and tested many of the products on the market.
 More than you can imagine!
-As a result, we’ve found a brand of paint (not known to most) that offers an incredible ability to self-level, spray smoothly, and provide a beautiful appearance with lasting durability!
-Without this great product, we couldn’t offer the warranty that we do.
+As a result, we’ve found a select set of paints (not known to most) that offer an incredible ability to self-level, spray smoothly, and provide a beautiful appearance with lasting durability!
+Without these great products, we couldn’t offer the warranty that we do.

 How many top coats will I need?